 What is Purlin Span for Metal Roof ?

 Purlin is a well-known material in the field of architecture, structural building, or structural engineering.
-It is a horizontal bar that is used to support building at the roof structurally.
+It is a horizontal bar that is used to support the building on the roof structurally.

-There is an available purlin for every type of roofing material, including purlin span for the metal roof, which is the most common material type to use this item.
-Purlins are usually supported by rafter, building walls, or the weight of the roof deck itself.
-To know more about it, read the following passage below that explains it in detail.
+There is an available purlin for every type of roofing material, including a purlin span for the metal roof, which is the most common material type to use in this item.
+Purlins are usually supported by rafters, building walls, or the weight of the roof deck itself.
+To learn more about it, read the passage below that explains it in detail.

 All about Purlin Span for Metal Roof

 Purlin is a critical part of the roof structure.
-Without it, there will be no frame for the roof sheet to lay on.
-Several types of purlins existed.
-They are typically categorized based on either material or shape.
-Different types of it cater to different purposes, such as supporting walls or roof floors.
+Without it, the roof sheet cannot lay on a frame.
+Several types of purlin exist, typically categorized based on material or shape.
+Different types serve other purposes, such as supporting walls or roof floors.

 See Also : Types of Pitched Roof